junyuchen245/TransMorph_Transformer_for_Medical_Image_Registration/TransMorph_on_IXI.md

             VoxelMorph-diff/infer.py
 ```
 ### Step 3
-Specify the desired GPU on the bottom of the inference scripts to perform evaluation:
+At the bottom of the inference scripts, specify the GPU to be used for evaluation:
 ```python
 '''
 GPU configuration